 Leftovers are good for a day or two at room temperature covered tightly with plastic wrap.
 If you want to keep the cake longer than that, store it in the refrigerator.
 Before serving, let it come to room temperature so the frosting will soften up.

-COOK’S TOOLS FOR THIS RECIPE:
+COOK’S TOOLS FOR MAKING CARROT CAKE:

 Food Processor – there’s a lot of carrots to grate, so a food processor is very handy!